rishiskhare/perplexity-on-google-search/README.md

 <b>NEW:</b> YouTube video summaries & support for Brave/DuckDuckGo search

 ## Installation
-The extension is available on the [Google Chrome Web Store](https://chromewebstore.google.com/detail/perplexity-on-google-sear/mcpphmhblkibpbdalnocnnpmpfjleaha?authuser=0&hl=en) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/perplexity-on-google-search/).
+Get the latest version of this extension on the [Google Chrome Web Store](https://chromewebstore.google.com/detail/perplexity-on-google-sear/mcpphmhblkibpbdalnocnnpmpfjleaha?authuser=0&hl=en) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/perplexity-on-google-search/).

+## Sign-In Disabled ⚠️
+Right now, the extension is <b>100% free-to-use</b> and doesn’t have any <b>rate limits</b>.

+Unfortunately, to keep it this way, the Chrome extension <b>won’t allow logging in with Google or Apple</b> because Chrome security counts this as a redirect.
+I honestly think it’s better this way to keep the Perplexity queries anonymous—so that pplx won’t associate your Google searches and YouTube video history with your account.

+However, if you're somehow able to get it working, feel free to make a PR and I'll accept your change into the official code for the next release.

+View my announcement on [Reddit](https://www.reddit.com/r/perplexity_ai/comments/1lnyjjk/i_made_a_chrome_extension_that_brings_perplexity/)

 ## Key Features
 - <b>Seamless Integration:</b> Automatically opens a Perplexity thread alongside your Google search results.